-India is home to more than 1.4 billion people who follow diverse cultures.
-People of this land of diversity speak different languages and dialects.
-A compilation of facts about India for kids can help introduce young minds to this country’s rich history and deep traditions.
+India is home to more than 1.4 billion people with diverse cultures, which includes over 2,000 distinct ethnic groups.
+People of this land of diversity speak different languages and dialects and follow different religions.
+A compilation of facts about India for kids can help introduce young minds to this country’s rich history and traditions.

 In this post, we have put together some trivia and interesting facts about India that you can share with your children to help them gain more knowledge about this country.